Just south of the centre of Timberscombe, in a secluded valley, lie the crumbling ruins of a small settlement called Clicket.

 The image below is reputed to be a photograph of the last residents of Clicket taken c1890.
 The man on the right of the image is wearing an apron and a watch on a chain, suggesting he could have been the miller.
 The man sitting front left with a dog on his lap has a basket of tools at his feet, suggesting he may have worked in the village quarry.

-To read a 6 page pamphlet entitled “CLICKET, A CO-LOCATION OF HABITATION” by Richard Sandover click HERE
+Click on this link to read a 6 page pamphlet entitled “CLICKET, A CO-LOCATION OF HABITATION” by Richard Sandover

 The Allerford Museum also has a 4-page document entitled ‘Clicket – Lost Hamlet in Somerset’ which was compiled by a John C Robins in 2002.